leonkenyaga/WFD-Technical-Challenge-App/README.md

 **Lazy loading**: only load images that are monted on the viewport, this optimizes the applications speed by reducing the **First Contentful Paint**

-**Code-Splitting**: load and hydrate components that take longer to load independently from teh rest of the application
+**Code-Splitting**: load and hydrate components that take longer to load independently from the rest of the application

 **Use gatsby-image plugin**: This plugin automatically optimizes images for different screen sizes and densities